 What are some common additions to Korean Spinach Salad?

-Popular additions might include sliced green onions, toasted almonds, or even sesame seeds for extra texture and flavor.
-Some people also like to mix in a dash of chili flakes for added heat.
+People often add green onions , toasted almonds or even sesame seeds for extra crunch .
+Some also like a pinch of chili flakes for heat .

 Can I substitute ingredients in the recipes?